 Everything you need to know about poblano peppers you will find here.
-Recipes to use them, how to grill them, how to roast them, etc. But most importantly, you will find many delicious and perfect recipes to enjoy them.
+Recipes to use them, how to grill them, how to roast them, etc. But most importantly, you will find many delicious and perfect recipes to enjoy.

 WHAT ARE POBLANOS peppers?

-It is a pepper that is believed to have been cultivated for the first time in the state of Puebla, Mexico.
-Being not very spicy, it can be prepared in many ways: cooked, raw, roasted.
-It is very common in Mexican dishes and in the southern United States.
+It is a pepper believed to have been cultivated for the first time in Puebla, Mexico.
+It is very common in Mexican dishes and the southern United States.
+They are not very spicy, so you can prepare them in many ways: cooked, raw, or roasted.

-They are more or less the size of a bell pepper but much thinner and pointy like jalapeños.
-You can get them in many places and they are very cheap.
+They are more or less the size of bell pepper but much thinner and pointy like jalapeños.
+You can get them in many places, and they are very cheap.
 In truth, they are one of my favorite chili peppers.

 How to use poblano peppers?

 - Raw.
 You can put them in a tomatillo sauce instead of jalapeno peppers.

 - Roasted.
 This is the most common way you find poblano peppers in recipes.
 There are two ways to grill or roast them; the first is on the stove and the second in the oven.
 If you decide to cook them, leave them until they are entirely roasted and evenly charred.

 - Rajas.
 The other way, also quite common, is to cut them in half, fill them, and then cook.
 Or also cut them into slices and then cook them in a stew, in a soup or make rajas with crema.

 To sweat or not to sweat?